ArmindoFlores/MineScript/docs/use.md

 After you've finished writing all your code, you can build your datapack using the command `minescript --file yourpack.ms`.
 MineScript will create your datapack `.zip` folder inside `/dist/datapack.zip`.
-If you want to change the name of the datapack or some iõf its attributes, use `minescript --help` to get a list of all possible flags you can use.
+If you want to change the name of the datapack or some of its attributes, use `minescript --help` to get a list of all possible flags you can use.